If you want to apply to Colorado School of Mines, the deadline for Fall 2023 admissions is January 15 and the fee for the application is $45.

 |Level of Applicant's Interest||Considered|

-To apply, all applicants to Colorado School of Mines must submit the following items.
-Double check with Colorado School of Mines's admissions department to confirm all application materials and requirements.
+To apply to Colorado School of Mines, all applicants must submit the following items.
+Make sure to check in with Colorado School of Mines's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|